Code-Institute-Submissions/Planet-Fitness/README.md

 #### Footer section

 I made the footer really simple, with a plain black background and orange clickable icons in contrast so as to be clear this was less important than the header and content of the website.
 I added a Facebook, Twitter, Instagram and Youtube link to each of the correspondent icon.
+Above the footer I embedded a google maps, which is set of course to a random location, so the user can easily figure out where the gym is sited.

 #### About section